Health, Nutrition and Wellbeing

 Looking forward

 Over the year ahead, we’ll continue to focus on making it easier for customers and Partners to make informed choices about their health.
-This includes ensuring we maintain efforts to drive down fat, sugar and salt contents in our products and push up consumption of fibre and plants, as exemplified by our January 2025 healthy eating campaign.
+This includes ensuring we maintain efforts to help people increase their consumption of fibre and plants, using product innovation and inspiration on healthy lifestyles, whilst being mindful of the saturated fat, sugar and salt content in our products.

 Let's eat more plants